-Reading Lessons Through Literature is an Orton phonogram reading program, and like other Orton phonogram programs, it focuses on teaching reading through spelling.
+Reading Lessons Through Literature is an Orton phonogram reading program, and like other Orton phonogram programs, it focuses on teaching reading through spelling, which makes it ideal for teaching either reading or spelling.
 This may sound odd if you’re not familiar with the process.
 Think of it like this: Other reading programs present new words to read in each lesson.
 With RLTL, children are not only presented new words to read, they also learn to write them down and analyze their spelling.

 First children learn the basic phonograms; Reading Lessons Through Literature teaches 75 basic phonograms.
-After children have learned the first 26 phonograms, they begin writing spelling words, analyzing them, and reading them for practice.
+After children have learned the first 26 phonograms (the letters of the alphabet), they begin writing spelling words, analyzing them, and reading them for practice.
 And finally, they begin to read stories which include the words they’ve learned.

-- In each level, the spelling lists are organized around stories in The Elson Readers and padded with additional words from the Ayres list.
-The three levels include a total of 1,720 words.
+- In each level, the spelling lists are organized around stories in The Elson Readers and padded with additional words from the Ayres list–a list of 1,000 of the most common words in English.
+The four levels include a total of 2,410 words, including the entire Ayres list.

-- Each level includes the instructional material, the spelling lists, and one of The Elson Readers; Level 1 contains the Primer, Level 2 contains Book 1, and Level 3 contains Book 2.
+- Each level includes instructional material, spelling lists, and one of The Elson Readers.
+Level 1 contains the Elson Readers Primer; Level 2 contains the Elson Readers Book 1; Level 3 contains the Elson Readers Book 2; and Level 4 contains the Elson Readers Book 3.

-- In the Primer, multi-letter phonograms are underlined and multi-syllable words are separated between syllables to help the beginning reader.
-In Book 1, multi-syllable words are separated between syllables.
+- Children learn to decode words incrementally.
+In the Elson Readers Primer (Level 1), multi-letter phonograms are underlined and multi-syllable words are separated between syllables to help the beginning reader.
+In the Elson Readers Book 1 (Level 2), multi-syllable words are separated between syllables.

 What’s different about Reading Lessons Through Literature?

-- I designed RLTL to be a pick-up and go program.
-There are less than ten pages of introductory/explanatory material to read before beginning to teach.
+- RLTL is designed to be a pick-up-and-go program.
+There are about ten pages of introductory/explanatory material to read before beginning to teach.

 - The spelling lists are organized around the stories in The Elson Readers.